Godlander/objmc/README.md

 ((([/time query gametime] % 24000) - starting frame) % total duration)
 ```

-if `colorbehavior` is set to `aaa`, autoplay is automatically on. instead, numbers past 8388608 define the paused frame to display (8388608 + paused frame to show)
+if `colorbehavior` is set to `ttt`, autoplay is automatically on. instead, numbers past 8388608 define the paused frame to display (8388608 + paused frame to show).

 ### spawner models
 you use spawners as a block that uses the entity renderer but isn't an entity. they are considerably laggier than normal blocks, but still better than entities, and don't suffer unloading nearly as much.